tbakas/data_science_projects/README.md

 ## Shakespeare Generation with a Character Level RNN
 I used a LSTM RNN to generate Shakespeare-like text by predicting the next character in a sequence.
 The model can generate actual words and use punctuation, but the text doesn't make sense overall.
-And I believe it still makes up some words.
-But I think it's still pretty cool.
-A Chat-GPT-like model would use transformers instead of a RNN and tokens instead of characters.
+And it still makes up some words.
+But I think it's not bad for its size/limitations.
 The Jupyter notebook titled Shakespeare_RNN holds the model and some text it generated after training.